-- ☐ Put on reflective vests. ☐ Take a reading with your handheld monitor - for H2S and / or LEL; ensuring your Form roadblock is not too A5 close to the edge of - the EPZ.
-Record readings on the Air Monitoring Log. ☐ Notify the Public - Safety Group Supervisor once your roadblock is set up. ☐ Continue to monitor - and record H2S and / or LEL levels at scheduled intervals.
-Report to the Public Safety Group Supervisor at scheduled intervals - Maintain roadblock until the emergency is over and the "all clear" message is given or until relieved by other Roadblock personnel
+- ☐ Take a reading with your handheld monitor for H2S and / or LEL; - ensuring your Form roadblock is not too A5 close to the edge of the EPZ.
+Record - readings on the Air Monitoring Log. ☐ Notify the Public Safety Group - Supervisor once your roadblock is set up. ☐ Continue to monitor and record H2S and / or LEL levels at scheduled intervals. - Report to the Public Safety Group Supervisor at scheduled intervals. until the emergency is - Maintain roadblock over and the "all clear" message is given or until relieved by other Roadblock personnel